CME Group chairman defends grain-rule change in trial

 Lawyers for the traders have said it was wrong for CME to apply the settlement process to the grain markets if it was not changing the rules for livestock.
 The pit-based settlement process was not in violation of CFTC rules, they noted.

 Despite being well-known markets and a part of the CBOT’s history, corn and soy account for only a slice of CME trading.
-Average daily volume in CME’s agricultural commodity markets during the third quarter was 1.009 million contracts, compared with 5.839 million contracts for its flagship interest rate products.
+Average daily volume in CME’s agricultural commodity markets during the third quarter was 1,009 contracts, compared with 5,839 contracts for its flagship interest rate products.

 Ralph Dynek, a trader in CBOT’s corn pit, said his trading volume and income have tumbled as a direct result of the revised settlement rule took effect last year.